Disney+ is adding up for the Magic Kingdom as service blows by subscriber projections

 The success of the company's streaming services has offset the losses the company continues to take as the coronavirus pandemic keeps its theme parks either shuttered entirely or operating at reduced capacity.

-The company reported its third straight revenue decline of $16.2 billion, a 22% decrease compared to $20.8 billion a year ago.
+Even though the company reported its first profit after two straight quarters of losses, it reported its third straight revenue decline of $16.2 billion, a 22% decrease compared to $20.8 billion a year ago.
 Adjusted earnings per share in the quarter was 32 cents a share, compared to a $1.53 per share last year.

 |Ticker